matthewzung/PythonForEveryone-Zung/README.md

 -   The courses will be available for the duration of the semester.
 -   I have all required software.
 -   I can skip the Installing and Using Python units.
+-   I'd like to be able to have python on my personal computer to full use phyton
+-   I'm most likely going to start out really terribly with python but that's okay since I will get better over time.
 ### Stakeholders

 -   Professor - for grade